jmnb-sdbg-edi/cardamom/Tutorial/c++/README.txt

                       use event service of ORB
                       use code generation tool to generate Cardamom init

-eventTyped          : same as event but in this case the event are typed as defined
-                      in idl file    (Only for Orbacus)

 lb_initialization   : Illustrates how to the Load Balancing Service is used and how to define LB Strategies.

-lb_demo             : Illustrates how to the Load Balancing Service is used and the how the load balancing group
+demo_lb             : Illustrates how to the Load Balancing Service is used and the how the load balancing group
                       is updated when a member crashes.

-clock

-controlled_clock

-controlled_executor_clock
+clock               : client ask Time Service to obtain clock and use it

+controlled_clock    : client ask Time Service to obtain clock and start, pause, resume, stop it

+ftclock             : client ask Time Service from a fault tolerant group of clocks, a clock crash
+                      but client is stil able to get time